 Kathryn Hayes and Henry Silke

-Fergal Quinn lectures in journalism in University of Limerick, Ireland.
+Fergal Quinn lectures in journalism at the University of Limerick, Ireland.
 His research focuses on comparative ethical norms in journalism, media representation of minorities and risk communication.